VoltRipper

 Comparisons

-An independent, Score-backed Sur-Ron Light Bee X vs Talaria Sting MX5 Pro comparison — two 72V flagships at nearly the same price.
-The MX5 Pro out-specs it on power, speed, and range; the Light Bee X counters with 35 lb less weight and the deepest aftermarket in the class.
+An independent, Score-backed Sur-Ron Light Bee X vs Talaria Sting MX5 Pro comparison — two 72V light e-dirt bikes within $590 of each other.
+The MX5 Pro out-specs it on power, speed, and range; the Light Bee X is now the cheaper of the two, 35 lb lighter, and backed by the deepest aftermarket in the class.
 Here's the honest pick for every rider.

 The short answer

-For the first time, the Sur-Ron Light Bee X has a same-price rival that beats it on the spec sheet.
-The Talaria Sting MX5 Pro is a 72V flagship that out-muscles the Light Bee X on power, speed, torque, battery, and range — for about $100 less — and it edges it 85 to 83 on the VoltRipper Score.
+The Sur-Ron Light Bee X has a rival that beats it on the spec sheet.
+The Talaria Sting MX5 Pro is a 72V Sting that out-muscles the Light Bee X on power, speed, torque, battery, and range, and it edges it 91 to 89 on the VoltRipper Score.
+The catch is that it is no longer the cheaper bike: after July 2026 pricing the MX5 Pro is about $590 more ($4,990 vs $4,400).

 So the honest read: the MX5 Pro is the better hardware; the Light Bee X is the better platform.
 Which one wins is a fit decision, and below we make it by rider type.